chriswrightdesign/websites-for-non-jerks/README.md

 #7.
 Responsive Imagery

 - Did you weep and question your life choices when you saw the state of responsive images?
+[The state of responsive images](http://html5doctor.com/responsive-images-end-of-year-report/)
 - Have you got a responsive image solution?
 Does it display an image with JS turned off?
 - Do you have a lazy load solution for larger pages with lots of images or data that’s not immediately needed?
 - Have you used SVGs (with PNG fallback) or Webfonts where you can?